All Episodes

 And you cannot have any of this going on without first having established this hoax of global warming.

-Because if you don't establish that, if you haven't created that lie, then there's no need for all these green energy solar energy firms, and there's no need to fund them, and there's no good intentions involved.
+Because if you don't establish that, if you haven't created that lie, then there's no need for all these green energy, solar energy firms, and there's no need to fund them and there's no good intentions involved.

 But it's just a slush fund.

-Or a series of the ABC headline, Obama fundraisers tied to green firms that got federal cash.
+Or a series of them, the ABC headline, Obama fundraisers tied to green firms that got federal cash.

 It's one of these cases, folks, where you just follow the money.